-- 167. The contributions of Religious Orders and dioceses to Catholic education are complementary: two pathways offering different gifts that encourage each other to flourish in their own particular way.
-In all matters, therefore, dioceses and Religious Orders are to proceed by way of mutual consultation and collaboration that springs from a mutual respect, trust and care of each other. - 168.
+- 168. The contributions of Religious Orders and dioceses to Catholic education are complementary: two pathways offering different gifts that encourage each other to flourish in their own particular way.
+In all matters, therefore, dioceses and Religious Orders are to proceed by way of mutual consultation and collaboration that springs from a mutual respect, trust and care of each other. - 169.
 The overall responsibility for fostering the Christian life in the diocese belongs to the bishop: the 'overseer'.
 As works of the apostolate, all Catholic schools are subject to his jurisdiction.
 A Religious Order needs his consent to establish a school.
-The bishop has the right of supervision, visitation and inspection of Catholic schools in his diocese, including those established or directed by Religious Orders.
+The bishop has the right of supervision, exercised by visitation and inspection of Catholic schools in his diocese, including those established or directed by Religious Orders.
 He also has the right to issue directives concerning the general regulation of Catholic schools, after consultation with the superiors of any Religious Orders whose schools are to be included in any directive.
+Compliance with these directives is a factor when determining the overall effectiveness grade of a school in this framework.